 The procession has a number of highly varied tableaux from the Old and New Testament.
 Moses is here with his commandments, a Pharaoh of Egypt and the Virgin Mary with a golden crown as well.
 The crusader himself rides with a can presumably containing the sacred piece of cloth.
 There are sheep and camels and poultry and donkeys.
-There are musical instruments filling the air with sounds, and choirs, drums, marching Roman soldiers.
-There are people of all ages wearing colourful costumes and it is absolutely fantastic what the people of Bruges have created and are able to perform each year.
+Musical instruments fill the air with sounds, and there are choirs, drums, and marching Roman soldiers.
+People of all ages wear colourful costumes.
+It is absolutely fantastic what the people of Bruges have created and are able to perform each year.

 Plan your own visit to Bruges and Belgium at the official site of the procession.

-On Sandalsand, read why the historical centre of Bruges (Brugge) is a UNESCO World Heritage Site in terms of its architectural appearance and history.
+On Sandalsand, read the general introduction to UNESCO’s convention on Intangible Cultural Heritage of Humanity.
+Also, read why the historical centre of Bruges (Brugge) is a UNESCO World Heritage Site in terms of its architectural appearance and history.
 That list has also room for two other inscriptions from Bruges: The Béguinage and the Belfry on Markt Square.
 Read more about visiting Bruges.

 Images from the procession